Facts & figures

 arrive at their stop.
 Customers can get real time tram information

-using tramTRACKER® on their iPhone, via SMS or online.
+using tramTRACKER® by phone or on their iPhone, Android device or

 - The number of requests to tramTRACKER® exceeds 800,000 a day,